UWCSESecurityLab/adscraper/crawl-cluster/README.md

 ## TODOs

-- Figure out the jobspec format
 - Figure out container mounts in job.yaml
 - Write a script that creates/modifies job.yaml based on the jobspec (number of crawls, mounts, etc.)
-- Figure out the crawlspec that goes into the message queue
 - Write the interface for running containers from crawlspecs
-- Figure out the command to run the crawl container